soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/eop/help-and-support-for-eop.md

 ### Ask for help on the web

-1. Login to the Office 365 admin center.
+1. Login to the Microsoft 365 admin center.

 2. Go to **Support** \> **Ask for Customer Support** \> **New Service Request**